 Updating a bathroom can be the best investment of your remodeling dollars in terms of both your personal enjoyment and resale value.

-Across the US, homeowners report that a bathroom remodel costs around $5,000-15,000+ for an 8×10 space, and depends on the quality of materials you use.
+Across the US, homeowners report that a new bathroom costs $9,000-15,000+ for an 8×10 space, and depends on the quality of materials you use.

-A complete bathroom renovation involves replacing old fixtures (sink, faucet, shower, tub), installing new countertops, vanity, flooring, wall tile or paint, and new lighting.
+A complete bathroom remodel involves replacing old fixtures (sink, faucet, shower, tub), installing new countertops, vanity, flooring, wall tile or paint, and new lighting.

-The simplest and most cost-effective way to do a complete remodel and transform the look and feel of the bathroom is to replace all fixtures, install tile, replace flooring and add a fresh coat of paint on the walls and ceiling.
+The simplest and most cost-effective way to do a complete bathroom remodel is to replace all fixtures, install tile, replace flooring and add a fresh coat of paint on the walls and ceiling.

 Using standard size materials and prefabricated fixtures keeps installation and labor costs at a reasonable level.
 The minute you request any custom work, your costs can double or more compared to the average rate a contractor would charge for a straight forward job.